Ringing in the Ears (Tinnitus)

 - Nonpulsatile tinnitus is caused by problems in the nerves involved with hearing.
 You may hear sounds in one or both ears.
 Sometimes this type of tinnitus is described as coming from inside the head.

 The most common cause of tinnitus is hearing loss that occurs with aging (presbycusis).
 But it can also be caused by living or working around loud noises (acoustic trauma).
 Tinnitus can occur with all types of hearing loss.
 It may be a symptom of almost any ear disorder.
 Other possible causes of tinnitus include:

 - Medicines, especially antibiotics or large amounts of aspirin.

-- Injuries, such as whiplash or a direct blow to the ear or head.
+- Injuries.
+This may include whiplash or a direct hit to the ear or head.

-- Blood flow (vascular) problems, such as carotid atherosclerosis, arteriovenous (AV) malformations, and high blood pressure (hypertension).
+- Blood flow problems.
+These include carotid atherosclerosis, arteriovenous (AV) malformations, and high blood pressure.

-- Nerve problems (neurologic disorders), such as multiple sclerosis or migraine headache.
+- Nerve problems, such as multiple sclerosis or migraine headache.